shaigeva/pbt_crud_python/README.md

 ### Note for non-pythonists
 A virtualenv is a python sandbox, where you can install packages in isolation from the global python installation.<br>
-To run the server and tests, you will create a virtualenv, then activate it (==work inside it) and then run server and tests.<br>
+To run the server and tests, you will create a virtualenv, and the scripts that run the server and the tests are aware of the virtualenv and will use it (you don't need to do this yourself).<br>
 Pipenv is a helpful tool - a python package that helps manage virtualenvs.<br>

 ### Install Python, virtualenv and Pipenv